 The other end cases are as follows:

 Retention improved a bit.
-Feedback indicated users enjoyed the new game, but the rewards still felt low, RNG remained a factor, and the game did not remove wait times for processing receipts and receiving credits.
+Real user feedback indicated the new game was enjoyable, but the rewards still felt low, RNG remained a factor, and the game did not remove wait times for processing receipts and receiving credits.
 The app was deprecated due to costs.